Matchstic/Xen-HTML/README.md

 This project requires [iOSOpenDev](https://github.com/Matchstic/iOSOpenDev).
 Dependant third-party libraries and private headers are included within this repository for portability reasons.

+### Branches

+The `master` branch is a snapshot of development on each public release.

+All development efforts occur in the `develop` branch until they are stable enough for a release.

+The `v1.x.y` branch is a legacy branch for Xen HTML 1.x.y, in the event a hotfix is required there.

 ### Notes for development

 Support for different iOS versions is split into multiple dylibs.